 Banks in Hong Kong are now pitching themselves against large tech firms for IT talent – and not always successfully.
-As we’ve reported over the past few weeks, companies such as Amazon, JD.com and Tencent are increasingly taking on technologists from the finance sector.
+As we’ve reported in recent months, companies such as Google, JD.com and Tencent are increasingly taking on technologists from the finance sector.

-Compensation, however, remains one of banks’ main selling points to technology candidates.
+Compensation remains – at least in theory – one of banks’ main selling points to technology candidates.
 So how do banking tech salaries in Hong Kong stack up?
-To find out, we’ve averaged out base salaries from 2018 recruiter pay surveys across 11 mainstream banking tech jobs in Hong Kong – from analyst to director level – to produce the table below.
+To find out, we’ve averaged out base salaries from 2019 recruiter pay surveys across 14 broad technology job sectors in Hong Kong.
+The results, from analyst to director level, are shown in the table below.

 How much do technology professionals get paid in Hong Kong banking?

 Hong Kong-based candidates with skills in emerging technologies such as artificial intelligence and cloud engineering have become more sought after over the past year, say recruiters.
 Stan Chart’s expanding virtual banking team in Hong Kong, for example, is currently “applying learnings” from global AI leaders Google, Twitter and Netflix, according to its career site.
 Experts in AI and cloud earn annual salaries of HK$1,600k on average.
 Their specialist skills also mean their jobs are less likely to be offshored to cheaper Asian locations like India and China.

 “There’s definitely a rise in demand for cloud engineers, although complications around compliance and the fact that public cloud is still more expensive for a bank than traditional tape storage means investment is not as radical as in other industries,” says Peter Barker, a senior director at Gravitas Recruitment in Hong Kong.